What if art is not the answer?

 I’ve always had an enquiring mind.
 Which led to my asking tons of questions.
 Often embarrassing ones.
 One of my favourites, when I was very young, was: ‘how do we know this’.
 Not popular with parents and other relatives – especially when dealing with questions of religion – but there you are.

 So how do we know?
-Growing up in the protestant tradition I was taught that it is words that give us answers:”In the beginning was the Word, and the Word was with God, and the Word was God.”
+Growing up in the protestant tradition, I was taught that it is words that give us answers:”In the beginning was the Word, and the Word was with God, and the Word was God.”
 In highschool I discovered mathematics.
 Then formal training as an engineer inculcated the idea that it is numbers that lead to knowledge, and to knowledge about knowledge – science being ‘what if’ questions made quantitative.
 Then I went to art school – relatively late in life – where knowledge is developed and communicated via images.
 Which is an idea I’m still processing.

 Anyway, a lot of modes to come to answers with.
 Then, having found answers, how to deal with them?